Uncanny Tales (Canadian pulp magazine)

 Uncanny Tales was a Canadian science fiction pulp magazine edited by Melvin R. Colby that ran from November 1940 to September 1943.
-It was created in response to the wartime reduction of imports on British and American science-fiction pulp magazines.
-Initially it contained stories only from Canadian authors, with much of its contents supplied by Thomas P. Kelley, but within a few issues Colby began to obtain reprint rights to American stories from Donald A. Wollheim and Sam Moskowitz.
-Paper shortages eventually forced the magazine to shut down, and it is now extremely rare.
+It was created in response to the wartime reduction of imports on British and American science fiction pulp magazines.
+Initially, it contained stories only from Canadian authors, with much of its contents supplied by Thomas P. Kelley.
+Within a few issues, Colby began to obtain reprint rights to American stories from Donald A. Wollheim and Sam Moskowitz.
+Wollheim's and Moskowitz's later accounts of the relationship with Colby differ.
+Moskowitz reported that he found out via an acquaintance of Wollheim's that Wollheim had persuaded Colby to stop buying Moskowitz's submissions.
+Paper shortages forced the magazine to shut down after less than three years.
+Copies are now extremely rare.

 Publication history and contents

-By the end of the 1930s the science fiction magazine field was booming, with multiple new magazines launched in a short period.
-Most of the publishers also printed versions of their magazines for the Canadian market, but with the outbreak of World War II, paper shortages and import restrictions reduced the availability of these magazines in Canada.
+Although science fiction had been published before the 1920s, it did not begin to coalesce into a separately marketed genre until the appearance in 1926 of Amazing Stories, a pulp magazine published by Hugo Gernsback.
+By the end of the 1930s the science-fiction magazine field was booming, with multiple new magazines launched in a short period.
+Most of the US publishers also printed versions of their magazines for the Canadian market, but with the outbreak of World War II, paper shortages and import restrictions reduced the availability of these magazines in Canada.
 Uncanny Tales was begun in response to these conditions; the editor was Melvin R. Colby, and the first issue was dated November 1940.